jroivas/sic/sic.md

     }

-Seems like C++ classes, but all allowed method members are constructor and destructor.
-As assumed, they're automatically called on creation:
+These looks like C++ classes, but we do not support direclty other member methods than the constructor and destructor.
+Like in C++ they're automatically called on creation and when getting out of scope:

     void test()
     {
-        // constructor of 'test' for 'a' is called here struct test a;
-        // constructor of 'test' for 'b' is called here struct test *b = new struct test;;
+        struct test a; // constructor of 'test' for 'a' is called here struct test *b = new struct test; // constructor of 'test' for 'b' is called here

         // destructor of 'test' for 'a' called here, and 'a' is released,
-        // but 'b' is not
+        // however 'b' is not released since it's not getting ouf of scope }
-    }

 # Assignment and equals

-Making clear rules for assignment and equals operators.
+There's make clear rules for assignment and equals operators, which is not always the case in C.

 Example in C: